The most wonderful (and busiest) time of year

 - Be a sounding board and help your child consider the next steps.

-- Remind your child frequently to hang in there, keep working, see our college counselors, and cross the finish line of senior year strong.
+Most of all, try to be extra sensitive at this time.
+The seniors are under a lot of stress.
+Remind your child frequently to hang in there, keep working, see a college counselor if they need it, and cross the finish line of senior year strong.